abjer/sds/src/content/_index.md

 ### Course information

 **NB!
-Students are required to have completed the following tutorials (expected to take 4 hours each) *before* the first day of class**.
-[DataCamp - Python intro 1](https://www.datacamp.com/courses/intro-to-python-for-data-science) & [DataCamp - Python intro 2](https://www.datacamp.com/courses/intermediate-python-for-data-science) - more information below.
+Students are required to have completed two tutorials at DataCamp  *before* the first day of class - more information below under "Preparation".**

 The objective of this course is to learn how to analyze, gather and work with modern quantitative social science data.
 Increasingly, social data - data that capture how people behave and interact with each other - is available online in new, challenging forms and formats.
 This opens up the possibility of gathering large amounts of interesting data, to investigate existing theories and new phenomena, provided that the analyst has sufficient computer literacy, while at the same time being aware of the promises and pitfalls of working with various types of data.